DomenicoHyatt/100-go-mistakes/README.md

 #### Unintended variable shadowing (#1)

-TL;DR: Avoiding shadowed variables can help prevent mistakes like referencing the wrong variable or confusing readers.
+**TL;DR**: Avoiding shadowed variables can help prevent mistakes like referencing the wrong variable or confusing readers.

 Variable shadowing occurs when a variable name is redeclared in an inner block, but this practice is prone to mistakes.
 Imposing a rule to forbid shadowed variables depends on personal taste.
 For example, sometimes it can be convenient to reuse an existing variable name like `err` for errors.
 Yet, in general, we should remain cautious because we now know that we can face a scenario where the code compiles, but the variable that receives the value is not the one expected.

+[[Source code]](02-code-project-organization/1-variable-shadowing/main.go)

 #### Unnecessary nested code (#2)

-TL;DR: Avoiding nested levels and keeping the happy path aligned on the left makes building a mental code model easier.
+**TL;DR**: Avoiding nested levels and keeping the happy path aligned on the left makes building a mental code model easier.

 In general, the more nested levels a function requires, the more complex it is to read and understand.
 Let’s see some different applications of this rule to optimize our code for readability: